 The dormitories consist of eight single-occupancy and 25 double-occupancy rooms, for a total of 58 single beds.
 Each dorm room has one or two beds, dressers, and desks.
 Two of the three dorm buildings have men’s and women’s restrooms with showers; the third has access to bathrooms through a covered breezeway to the other dormitory buildings.
 The 15 Huts are small buildings with electric light and heat; each is approximately 125 square feet and furnished with one or two beds, a small desk, and a dresser.
 The Huts are a short walk from restrooms and showers in the dorm buildings.

-Other housing units include twelve (studio, one-, two- and three-bedroom) apartments, twelve two-bedroom cottages, and eight (one- and two-bedroom) duplex units.
+Other housing units include twelve (studio, one-, and two-bedroom) apartments, twelve two-bedroom cottages, and eight (one- and two-bedroom) duplex units.
 All of these units include kitchen, bathroom, living/dining area, and basic furniture, and are equipped with dishes, silverware, pots and pans.
 These units are available when the dorms and huts are occupied or for those conference participants with families or special needs.

 Food service is provided by FHL’s Dining Hall.
 All conferences and field trips are expected to have their meals in the Dining Hall except during the occasional times when the Dining Hall is closed.
 After a group has secured space in our housing facilities, group organizers should contact Laurie Spaulding at 206-616-0698 or email@example.com to arrange for meals.
 If the Dining Hall is closed, small groups staying in the dorms or huts will be given access to the Commons kitchen for food preparation.

 Alcoholic beverages: If a group plans to serve alcoholic beverages at FHL, the organizers are responsible for obtaining the required University of Washington approval AND Washington State permits.
 They should first submit an Alcohol Service Request to the University of Washington Office of Special Programs.
 If UW approves the request, organizers must then purchase a Washington State Banquet Permit from the WA State Liquor Control Board.
 The Banquet Permit and a copy of the approval letter from UW must be posted at each alcohol service location on campus.
 Please refer to the UW Office of Special Programs Alcohol Service Information for complete details.